 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

-- Age.
+Age.
 HCL occurs most often in people between ages 40 and 70.

-The next section in this guide is Symptoms and Signs and it explains what body changes or medical problems this disease can cause.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Symptoms and Signs.
+It explains what body changes or medical problems this disease can cause.
+Or, use the menu to choose another section to continue reading this guide.